bydariogamer/foorun/README.md

 # license
 The game itself is under GNU General Public License 3.0 (or the newest if you make a derivative and you want to update it).
 The images are in the public domain: I think anyone can draw some lines and circles to make all the graphics.
+The text font can be found under public domain.
+However, I downloaded it under SIL Open Font License.